subsetpark/pantagruel/priv/reference.md

 # Pantagruel Language Reference

-A Pantagruel document consists of a series of definitions and assertions about *domains* and *procedures*.
-The Pantagruel language is parseable by the Pantagruel document checker, which will evaluate the document and check it for errors.
+A Pantagruel document consists of a series of definitions and statements about *domains* and *procedures*.
+The Pantagruel language is parseable by the Pantagruel document checker, which will parse the document and check it for errors.

-Evaluation of a Pantagruel document is not the same as evaluation of a computer program; there is no execution phase where variables are substituted by real values.
-Therefore, all analysis is static.

 ## Pantagruel Syntax

-A Pantagruel **program** consists of a series of **chapters**.
+A Pantagruel **document** consists of a series of **chapters**.
 Each chapter consists of a **head** and an optional **body**.

+At the top of a document, in a chapter head, and in a chapter body, are written a series of **statements**.
+Every statement is finished with a period: `.`.
+Because every statement is finished with a period, statements can cover multiple lines of text.

 At the top of the program are optional **directives**.
 Currently, there are two recognized directives: